priyanshu966106/dynoport/README.md

 In export mode, Dynoport exports the data from a DynamoDB table and saves it as a JSON file.

-`dynoport --table <tableName> --filePath <outputFilePath> --mode export`
+`dynoport --table <tableName> --filePath <outputFilePath> --mode export -region eu-west-1`

 - `<tableName>`: The name of the DynamoDB table you want to export.
 - `<outputFilePath>`: The path where the JSON file will be saved.
+- `<region>`: Specify the aws region to use.

 Example:

-`dynoport --table myTable --filePath ./data.json --mode export`
+`dynoport --table myTable --filePath ./data.json --mode export --region us-east-1`

 This command will export the data from the "myTable" DynamoDB table and save it as a JSON file at "./data.json".